Snaipe/Criterion/README.md

   reported and tested.
 * [x] Progress and statistics can be followed in real time with report hooks.
 * [x] TAP output format can be enabled with an option.
-* [x] Runs on Linux, FreeBSD, Mac OS X, and Windows (compiles only with Cygwin for the moment).
+* [x] Runs on Linux, FreeBSD, Mac OS X, and Windows (Compiles only with MinGW or Cygwin).

 ## Downloads